ev3dev/ev3dev-lang-python/docs/console.rst

     #!/usr/bin/env micropython
     from ev3dev2.console import Console

-    # create a Console instance, which uses the default font, clears the screen,
+    # create a Console instance, which uses the default font
-    # and turns off the cursor
     console = Console()

-    # change the console font
+    # change the console font and reset the console to clear it and turn off the cursor
-    console.set_font('Lat15-TerminusBold16.psf.gz')
+    console.set_font('Lat15-TerminusBold16.psf.gz', True)

     # display 'Hello World!' at column 1, row 5
     console.text_at('Hello World!', column=1, row=5)